nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `AddCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.</div>

-Step 1.
-The user enters `add t/e d/Lunch a/7.20 da/04-10-2022 c/Food` command in the main window.
+1. The user enters `add t/e d/Lunch a/7.20 da/04-10-2022 c/Food` command in the main window.

-Step 2.
-The command is handled by `LogicManager#execute` method, which then calls the `PennyWiseParser#parseCommand`method.
+2. The command is handled by `LogicManager#execute` method, which then calls the `PennyWiseParser#parseCommand`method.

-Step 3.
-The `PennyWiseParser` matches the entry details in the string and extracts the argument string `t/e d/Lunch a/7.20 da/04-10-2022 c/Food`.
+3. The `PennyWiseParser` matches the entry details in the string and extracts the argument string `t/e d/Lunch a/7.20 da/04-10-2022 c/Food`.

-Step 4.
-The `PennyWiseParser` then calls `AddCommandParser#parse` method and the argument string is converted to a List.
+4. The `PennyWiseParser` then calls `AddCommandParser#parse` method and the argument string is converted to a List.

-Step 5.
-The `AddCommandParser` then creates a new instances of arguments needed for an Entry: `EntryType`, `Description`, `Amount`, `Date`, `Category`.
+5. The `AddCommandParser` then creates a new instances of arguments needed for an Entry: `EntryType`, `Description`, `Amount`, `Date`, `Category`.

-Step 6.
-The `AddCommandParser` uses the new instances to create a new instance of `Entry`, depending on the `EntryType` specified.
+6. The `AddCommandParser` uses the new instances to create a new instance of `Entry`, depending on the `EntryType` specified.

-Step 7.
-The `AddCommandParser` creates a new `AddCommand` instance with the new `Entry` instance and returns it to `PennyWiseParser`, which in turns returns to `LogicManager`.
+7. The `AddCommandParser` creates a new `AddCommand` instance with the new `Entry` instance and returns it to `PennyWiseParser`, which in turns returns to `LogicManager`.

-Step 8.
-The `LogicManager` calls the `AddCommand#execute` method.
+8. The `LogicManager` calls the `AddCommand#execute` method.

-Step 9.
-The `AddCommand` calls the `Model#addExpenditure` or `Model#addIncome` method and adds the new entry to the specified list.
+9. The `AddCommand` calls the `Model#addExpenditure` or `Model#addIncome` method and adds the new entry to the specified list.

-Step 10.
-The `AddCommand` then creates a `CommandResult` instance and returns it to `LogicManager`.
+10. The `AddCommand` then creates a `CommandResult` instance and returns it to `LogicManager`.

 #### Design Considerations
 * **Alternative 1 (current choice):** Only allow users to create an Entry with 1 type of category